PHILADELPHIA REFLECTIONS

 As part of the dissidence and Civil War of 17th Century England, Robert Barclay the Scotsman emerged with a point of view which was structured and reasoned in detail.
 What was almost unique was his reduction of it to a handful of pithy "Sound Bites".
 Coupled with membership in a prominent family, these abilities made him a particular friend of James, Duke of York, later King.
 Barclay became a Quaker at an early age.

-The whole point of the Reformation was revulsion against corrupt Catholic clergy, shielded behind some impossibly convoluted legalisms of doctrine.
-But for the governing establishment any reform was going too far if it led to anarchy and chaos.
+The whole point of the Reformation was revulsion against the corrupt Catholic clergy, shielded behind some impossibly convoluted legalisms of doctrine.
+But for the governing establishment, any reform was going too far if it led to anarchy and chaos; combating disorder was then in many ways the central mission of the Catholic faith.
 The establishment did recognize that public revolt against universal micromanagement led to the scaffold for Kings who insisted on it.
-But in their view the need for law and order still demanded some legitimacy, if not organized law.
-The Ranters, who paraded about stark naked and lived in ways resembling the hippies of the 1960s, were beyond the pale.
-Quakers, who professed no formal doctrine except silent meditation, were possibly just as bad.
+But in their view, the need for law and order still demanded some legitimacy, if not organized law.
+The Rangers, who paraded about stark naked and lived in ways resembling the hippies of the 1960s, were beyond the pale.
+Quakers, who professed no formal doctrine except silent meditation, might be possible just as threatening.
 After all, silent meditation could lead you anywhere including regicide.
 But the Quakers at least were quiet about it.

-George Fox the founder of Quakerism, had already provided one basis for containing fears of anarchy, by organizing local monthly meetings for worship within regional quarterly meetings; quarterly meetings in turn were within an overall framework of a yearly meeting.
-Occasional monthly meetings might develop a consensus for wild and antisocial behavior, indeed often did so, but would have to persuade the quarterly meetings which outnumbered them.
+George Fox the founder of Quakerism had already provided one basis for containing fears of anarchy, by organizing local monthly meetings for worship within regional quarterly meetings; quarterly meetings, in turn, were within an overall framework of a yearly meeting.
+Occasional monthly meetings might develop a consensus for wild and antisocial behavior, indeed often did so, but would have to persuade the quarterly meetings whose members naturally outnumbered them.
 In extreme cases, the whole religion assembled in a yearly meeting.
 The innate conservatism of the meek would usually silence the extremism of the rebellious few.
 Very few kings would deny they could go no further toward despotism themselves, without the public behind them.
 The Quaker problem was to demonstrate what their consensus really was.

 {Free Quaker Meeting House}